oddballteam/vets-api/README.md

 To mock one or more of the above services see [Betamocks](/docs/setup/betamocks.md)

-Vets API will still run in a limited capacity without configuring any of these features, and will run the unit tests successfully.
+Vets API will still run in a limited capacity without configuring any of these features, and will run the unit tests.

 ### Troubleshooting